rcalix1/MachineLearningFoundations/DeployToWeb/fastAPI/README.md

 - Adds simple API key protection to secure public endpoints

 """
-# AI Model Deployment MVP (with API Key)

-This is a minimal full-stack AI product template that:
-- Serves your ML model using FastAPI
-- Provides a UI using Streamlit
-- Adds simple API key protection to secure public endpoints

 ## ✅ Deploying Your FastAPI Server on a GPU Box